Three dead from the Armenian side. Aggravation on the border with Azerbaijan

 - From 17:30, it was reported that the front line remained relatively stable,

-- at 20:00 it was reported that “the heart of one of the servicemen beat as a result of resuscitation measures”, i.e. three people were killed.
+- at 20:00 it was reported that three people had been killed.

-According to the assessment of the Armenian Defense Ministry, Azerbaijan on the eve of the aggravation “was creating an information base for another provocation, regularly spreading disinformation”.
+According to the assessment of the Armenian Defense Ministry, Azerbaijan “was creating an information base for another provocation, regularly spreading disinformation”.

 “The goal is to divert the attention of the international community.”